rcmx/ansible_local/roles/core/README.md

 ## Platform-Specific Notes

 ### WSL (Windows Subsystem for Linux)
-- WezTerm installation is skipped (use Windows Terminal or WezTerm for Windows instead)
+- Kitty terminal installation is skipped (use Windows Terminal instead)
 - Docker installation is skipped (use Docker Desktop for Windows instead)
 - All other tools are installed normally
 - `is_wsl` flag is automatically set to control conditional execution